hugoalh/scan-virus-ghaction/README.md

 - **`CommitterDate`:**
   - `<RegEx>` A regular expression to match the timestamp ISO8601 UTC string (end with `Z`)
   - `<String>` A string with specify pattern to compare the timestamp:
-    - `$ge %Y-%m-%dT%H:%M:%SZ` Committer date that after or equal to this time.
+    - `-ge %Y-%m-%dT%H:%M:%SZ` Committer date that after or equal to this time.
-    - `$gt %Y-%m-%dT%H:%M:%SZ` Committer date that after this time.
+    - `-gt %Y-%m-%dT%H:%M:%SZ` Committer date that after this time.
-    - `$le %Y-%m-%dT%H:%M:%SZ` Committer date that before or equal to this time.
+    - `-le %Y-%m-%dT%H:%M:%SZ` Committer date that before or equal to this time.
-    - `$lt %Y-%m-%dT%H:%M:%SZ` Committer date that before this time.
+    - `-lt %Y-%m-%dT%H:%M:%SZ` Committer date that before this time.
 - **`CommitterEmail`:** `<RegEx>`
 - **`CommitterName`:** `<RegEx>`
 - **`Encoding`:** `<RegEx>`